 Welcome to the Spanish Program

 Welcome to the LMS Spanish web page.
 We hope the information posted here helps to give an overview of our Spanish program for Children's House/Lower Elementary (taught by Suzie Byers) and Upper Elementary/Middle School (taught by Andrea O'Brien).
-In addition to these levels, LMS exposes students in the Toddler program to Spanish by seemlessly integrating it into their daily classsoom experience with one of their three beloved teachers, Gladys Sarmiento.
+In addition to these levels, LMS exposes students in the Toddler program to Spanish by seemlessly integrating it into their daily classsoom experience with two of their six beloved teachers, Gladys Sarmiento and Maricarmen Sullivan.
 Outside of normal school hours, the After School Program offers extracurricular Spanish instruction through "El club de amigos" (led by Gladys).
 There is a schedule of classes in "Spanish Downloads" below.
 Parents, relatives, and caregivers are welcome to visit classes anytime.
 Not included in this class schedule are the weekly Lunes Latino Lunches and the monthly Spanish Language Lunches that are offered to elementary students as affinity groups (because dates are subject to change).
 Please feel free to contact us with questions, comments, or concerns anytime.
 Muchas gracias.

 Children's House & Lower Elementary Spanish